mmarius/montreal-things-to-do/README.md

 ## Vintage shopping

-- [Eva B](https://maps.app.goo.gl/GUzSWNuSgj33ox5x6): the most well-known thrift store in town.
+- [Eva B](https://maps.app.goo.gl/GUzSWNuSgj33ox5x6): The most well-known thrift store in town.
 Has a fancier cousin called Eva D down the street.
 - [Marché Floh](https://maps.app.goo.gl/mQG5wWd1XTe8ePjC8): Great thrift store on St. Denis.
 There are a few more thrift stores in the area, so this is a good place to start.
 - [Hadio](https://maps.app.goo.gl/T58K8JuKW62rDjV38): Iconic thrift store on Rue Mont-Royal.